 foster a pet

 Pets can be a huge comfort in times of isolation.
-Many shelters are looking for people to foster pets during the COVID-19 crisis.
+Many shelters are looking for people to foster pets.
 So even if you’re not 100% committed to adopting yet, fostering is a great option to have a companion during this time.
 A pet can do wonders.
 Just having a dog, cat, or any other pet at home with you will help you feel less alone.
 Pets always have a way of brightening up your day.
 They also help you get active and will remind you when it’s time to take a break!

 have video meetings